-3. Network Load Flow Model
+2.8.3 Network Load Flow Model

-A network loadflow model is kept and this is used for performance analysis of the network under various loading conditions.
-The results of this modelling are used in the formulation of the network development plan.
+A network load flow model is kept and this is used for performance analysis of the network under various loading conditions.
+The results of this modelling are used in the formulation of the Network Development Plan.

-4. SCADA System
+2.8.4 SCADA System

-The SCADA system (Supervisory Control and Data Acquisition) has remote stations at the major zone substations, sub transmission substations, GXP substations, ripple injection plants and field auto-reclosers/sectionalisers.
-The system allows for the remote monitoring and control of loads at substation and feeder level with data stored at the master station computer in the control room at our head office.
+The SCADA system has remote stations at the major zone substations, subtransmission substations, GXP substations, ripple injection plants and field autoreclosers/sectionalisers.
+The system allows for the remote monitoring and control of loads at substation and feeder level, with data stored at the master station computer in the control room at our head office.